5 Steps to Financial Aid

 How Schools Determine Your Financial Aid

-The schools that you list on your FAFSA (Free Application for Federal Student Aid) receive a Student Aid Report (SAR), which details your FAFSA results.
-The SAR reports your Expected Family Contribution (EFC).
+The schools that you list on your FAFSA receive an FSS, which details your FAFSA results.
+The FSS reports your Student Aid Index (SAI).

 Here's how it works:

-- Each school uses your EFC to calculate your financial need.
+• Each school uses your SAI to calculate your financial need.
 This determines your eligibility for financial aid.

 Understand What You Have Received